Hampden-Sydney Celebrates Class of 2017

 There is a reason Hampden-Sydney men are confident and articulate.
-Hampden-Sydney's current Rhetoric Program, established over thirty years ago, is based on a 1978 faculty resolution that states: All Hampden-Sydney graduates will write competently.
-Consisting of course work and examinations that focus on argumentative and analytical writing, the program is designed to assure that all graduates can write clearly, cogently, and grammatically.
+Hampden-Sydney's current Rhetoric Program, established over thirty years ago, is based on a 1978 faculty resolution that states: All Hampden-Sydney graduates will write and speak competently.
+Consisting of course work and examinations that focus on argumentative and analytical writing and presentational speaking, the program is designed to assure that all graduates can express themselves clearly, cogently, and grammatically.
 Instructors of Rhetoric 100, 101, and 102, supported by the Writing Center, emphasize the process of writing as well as the finished product.
 Instructors of Rhetoric 210 and 310 prepare students for public speaking in the classroom, community, and workplace.
 Students in these elective courses are supported by the Speaking Center.

 The Value of the Rhetoric Program